AjNavneet/Text-Detection-CRNN-TRSynth100K/readme.md

-# Text Detection using Convolutional Recurrent Neural Networks on TRSynth100K
+# Text Detection using CRNN on TRSynth100K

 ## Business Objective